Staff Profiles

 I welcome enquiries from prospective research students interested in modern US and African American history.

-I have taught variously at all stages on the 1960s in US history, the long black freedom struggle, oral history theory, methodology, and practicalities, historical skills, and more.
+I have won or been nominated for various teaching awards both in the US and the UK and am a Senior Fellow of the Higher Education Academy.
+I have taught variously at all stages on the 1960s in US history, the long Black freedom struggle, oral history theory, methodology, and practicalities, historical skills, and more.

 -